Self-exaltation was one of the sins that got Satan in trouble. Conversely, we are to humble ourselves so God can exalt us in due time.

 The first commandment reveals our first priority in every area of life: God.
 Anything we place ahead of Him becomes an idol!

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.

-The Ten Commandments open with the most important, the one puts our relationship with God in its proper perspective.
-John Ritenbaugh explains this simple but vital command.
+The Ten Commandments open with the most important, the one that puts our relationship with God in its proper perspective.
+It is a simple but vital command.

 Idolatry derives from worshiping the work of our hands or thoughts rather than the true God.
 Whatever consumes our thoughts and behavior has become our idol.

 It is easy to follow in Satan's footsteps, courting his daughter Envy, reaping the disquiet which accompanies her.
 Envy comes from pushing God from our thoughts.